Haim Saban: Views and opinions

-Saban, a long-time supporter and donor of many pro-Jewish and Israel causes, has stated his main goal in multiple interviews: "I'm a one-issue guy, and my issue is Israel."
+Saban, a long-time supporter and donor of many Jewish and pro-Israel causes, has stated his main goal in multiple interviews: "I'm a one-issue guy, and my issue is Israel."

 Saban became involved in politics in the mid-1990s when he felt that support for Israel was slipping in the United States.
 He says his views have shifted over the years:

 Saban has been a consistent donor to the United States Democratic Party according to his mandatory Federal Election Commission filings.
 Mother Jones, in an analysis of the major donors to the campaigns of 1998 election cycle, ranked Saban 155th among individual donors.
 Amy Paris noted that Saban's Clinton-era "generosity did not go unrewarded.
 During the Clinton administration, the entertainment executive served on the President's Export Council, advising the White House on trade issues."
 The New York Times reported that Haim and his wife "slept in the White House several times during President Clinton's two terms."
 Saban remains close friends with the former president.
 Clinton described Saban as a "very good friend and supporter."
 Saban contributed between $5 million to $10 million to the William J. Clinton Foundation.

 During the 2000 presidential election, Saban increased his rank to 5th among individual donors with a combined contribution of $1,250,500.
 Matthew Yglesias wrote that "Saban was the largest overall contributor to the Democratic National Committee during the 2001–2002 cycle."
 Saban's donations during that 2001–2002 period exceeded $10 million, the largest donation the DNC has received from a single source up to that time.

 In September 2004, Hillary Clinton described Saban as a very good friend, supporter and adviser: "I am grateful for his commitment to Israel, to a just and lasting peace in the Middle East and to my foundation's work, particularly on reconciliation issues."
 In May 2007, Haim publicly declared his support for Clinton in 2008 presidential election.
 In June 2007, Saban and Steven Spielberg co-hosted a Hillary Clinton fundraiser at the house of Peter Chernin, the president of News Corporation.
 According to the Los Angeles Times, the fundraiser brought in over $850,000.